Mauritian rupee: Banknotes

 The first banknotes were issued by the government dated 1876 in denominations of Rs.
 5/-, Rs.
 10/- and Rs.
 50/-.
 Re.
 1/- banknotes were added in 1919.
 In 1940, emergency issues were made of 25c and 50c and Re.
 1/-.
 In 1954, Rs.
 25/- and Rs.
 1,000/- were introduced.

 The Bank of Mauritius was established in September 1967 as the nation's central bank and has been responsible for the issue of banknotes and coins since that time.
 The bank issued its first notes in 1967, comprising four denominations: Rs.
 5/-, Rs.
 10/-, Rs.
 25/-, and Rs.
 50/-, all undated and featuring a portrait of Queen Elizabeth II on the obverse.
 Over the years, some denominations were revised with new signatures of the Bank's Governor and managing director but were otherwise unchanged.

 In 1985, the Bank of Mauritius issued a completely new set of banknotes of Rs.
 5/-, Rs.
 10/-, Rs.
 20/-, Rs.
 50/-, Rs.
 100/-, Rs.
 200/-, Rs.
 500/- and Rs.
 1,000/-.
 A close study of these banknotes reveals an interesting array of subsets which were printed by two banknote printing companies (Bradbury Wilkinson and Thomas de La Rue).
 The banknotes were also designed at different time periods as there are very few identical and consistent design features appearing on all the denominations.
 Varying banknote numbering systems, different types of security threads, variations in the design and size of the Mauritian Coat of Arms, different ultraviolet light latent printing, inconsistent variations in the size incrementation between the denominations and multiple different typesets are just a few of the differences.
 This issue lasted up to 1998.

 In 1998, The Bank of Mauritius made a new issue of banknotes consisting of 7 denominations, viz.
 Rs.
 25/-, Rs.
 50/-, Rs.
 100/-, Rs.
 200/-, Rs.
 500/-, Rs.
 1,000/- and Rs.
 2,000/-.
 These banknotes had a standard format and were all issued simultaneously in November 1998.
 All the banknotes of this issue were printed in England by Thomas de la Rue Limited.
 These first banknotes were withdrawn from circulation in June 1999 following controversies due to the ordering of the text (English, Sanskrit, Tamil) as the Tamil population is said to have arrived in Mauritius prior to the North Indian community affiliated with Hindi.

 The Bank of Mauritius made its latest issue of banknotes, which is still current, after June 1999.

-Currently circulating banknotes
+Circulating banknotes

 Obverse designs

-Each denomination bears a hand engraved portrait of a prominent Mauritian figure, which appears on the left.